MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Post-risk-scoring clauses

-The machine learning model in Fraud Protection evaluates every transaction using advanced  AI.
-It then assigns a risk score.
-This score is a number between 0 and 999.
-The higher the risk score, the higher the perceived risk.
+Post-risk-scoring clauses are run after Fraud Protection’s AI models have generated a risk assessment score for the event.
+This score is a number between 0 and 999,with a higher score indicating a higher perceived risk.

-In post-risk-scoring clauses, you can use this score, which is referenced with @riskScore, in conjunction with other fields from the payload to make decisions.
+In post-risk-scoring clauses, you can use this score, (referenced with @riskScore), in conjunction with other fields from the payload and in Lists to make decisions.
 For example, the following clause enables you to reject expensive transactions with a risk score greater than 700.

     RETURN Reject(“high price and risk score”)
     WHEN @purchasePrice >= 199.99 && @riskScore > 700

 ## Understand rule ordering

-The **Rules** page for an event (purchase, account login, or account creation) displays a list of all the rules you have configured for that event.
-The order of these rules is important because an event runs through each rule condition in the order that they appear on the Rules page, until a condition is matched.
-Once a condition is matched, the selected rule is evaluated.
+The **Rules** page displays a list of all the rules you have configured for that assessment.
+The order of these rules has a significant impact on how your events are evaluated.
+An event will run through each rule condition in the order that they appear on the Rules page, until a condition is matched.
+Once a condition is matched, the selected rule is evaluated, and no subsequent rules will be run.

 For example, if you configure the following three purchase rules: